ADHD vs Autism vs PDA: A Teacher's GuideADHD vs Autism vs PDA: A Teacher's Guide to Overlapping Conditions - educational concept illustration

 Barkley (2012)

-A Year 4 pupil stares out the window during carpet time.
+A Year 4 learner stares out the window during carpet time.
 He fidgets, interrupts, and avoids writing tasks.
 His teacher suspects ADHD.
 The SENCO notices he also struggles with unstructured break times and becomes distressed by changes to routine.
 That looks more like autism.
 His parents report extreme demand avoidance at home, where he uses charm and distraction to escape tasks.
 Now PDA enters the picture.

 This scenario plays out in thousands of UK classrooms every week.
 Teachers observe behaviours but lack a structured framework for distinguishing which condition drives which presentation.
 The reality is that neurodevelopmental conditions share symptoms.
 A child who "can't sit still" might have ADHD, autism, or both.
 A child who refuses tasks might have ODD, PDA, or an unidentified specific learning difficulty causing avoidance.